 Unfortunately, this item will be out of stock indefinitely.
 Grilled artichoke halves marinated in oil and salt to retain and refine the fire roasted flavor.
 Grown in Murcia in the southeast of Spain, a region on the coast of the Mediterranean Sea, artichokes are plentiful in a number of dishes on Spanish tables, but you won’t find many other examples of this chargrilled style.
 For a simple pintxo, top...
 View full product details

 Authentic fire-roasted piquillo peppers.
 The D.O.
 Lodosa designation of origin certifies these piquillo peppers are solely the preserved, entire fruit grown and prepared within an eight municipality area in Spain.
 It assures the highest-quality piquillo, with a spicy-sweet flavor suitable for numerous tapas, including being stuffed with bonito del norte tuna.
-Included in the Saveur 100 for 2015 with other top-quality Spanish conservas (preserved foods).
-Piquillo peppers have a triangular shape...
+Included in the Saveur 100 with other top-quality Spanish conservas (preserved foods).
+Piquillo peppers have a triangular shape and rich,...
 View full product details